technofocus-pte/ppteamsintpvt/Labs/Lab 5/Lab 5 - Build a canvas app to have a conversation about your business data in a Teams app.docx.md

 ### **Task 5: Add a new screen to select the customer**

-    Next, we'll add a screen to the app so that users can select thecustomer that they want to have the conversation about.
+    Next, we'll add a screen to the app so that users can select the customer that they want to have the conversation about.

 1. In the tree view, select **+ New screen.**  Select **List**.